Black hole destabilization via trapped quasi-normal modes: Non-minimally coupled Einstein-Proca theory

 In this work we focus on a Schwarzschild black hole and work at linear order in vector field perturbations.
 As we consider a Ricci-flat spacetime and neglect backreaction, the second non-minimal coupling (proportional to $\beta$) in \eqref{eq:Lagrangian} plays no role, while the first one simplifies to $\widetilde{R}^{\mu\nu\rho\sigma}F_{\mu\nu}F_{\rho\sigma}=-R^{\mu\nu\rho\sigma}F_{\mu\nu}F_{\rho\sigma}$ ($R_{\mu\nu}=0$).
 The equation of motion for the vector is then

-from which the Lorenz constraint follows: $\nabla_{\mu}A^{\mu}=0$.
+from which the Lorenz constraint follows~\footnote{This is easier to derive before one simplifies the equation of motion, i.e.~$\nabla_\mu F^{\mu\nu}- \mu^2A^\nu-\alpha\nabla_{\mu}\left( \tilde{R}^{\mu\nu\rho\sigma}F_{\rho\sigma}\right)=0$.
+It is then immediate to see that the divergence of the last term vanishes identically.}: $\nabla_{\mu}A^{\mu}=0$.
 In our analysis we will also consider the massless limit, $\mu=0$, as a particular case.
 In this situation the Lorenz constraint is not a consequence of the field equations but may be imposed as a gauge condition.